The Legion of Mary will celebrate 100 years in 2021 - 2022. It will be a time of joy, of celebration and of thanksgiving.

 The main celebrations will centre round the anniversary date of the 1st meeting in September 1921.

-Throughout the week it will be possible to visit places associated with the Legion of Mary during the day and with impromptu musical evenings.
+Throughout the week it will be possible to visit places associated with the Legion of Mary during the day.

 Archdiocese of Armagh, Cashel & Emly and Tuam:

 It is suggested that a Mass of Thanksgiving be arranged in the Cathedral of these Archdioceses with the respective Archbishops (if available) being invited to be Chief Celebrant.

 A Social with light refreshments served afterwards would mark the occasion.
 Active, Auxiliary, Adjutorian, former members and the general public would be invited to attend.

 This should not deter each Diocese (with the Bishop in attendance, where possible) organising a Mass in its own Diocese during 2021.
 Members (past and present) as well as the general public would be invited to join in the celebrations.